TotalMiner/totalminer.github.io/lua/functions/other.md

 ### [has_marker](other/has_marker)*

-> Function undefined.
+> Query if a marker exists.

 ### [has_permission](other/has_permission)*

-> Function undefined.
+> Same has get_permission.